To Be Or Not To Be A Project Manager Case Study Help

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of attractive plans for old individuals and women.
+• Intro of appealing plans for old individuals and women.

-• Introduction of complimentary card of membership to use bundle of special offer to its devoted clients.
+• Intro of complimentary card of membership to offer package of special deal to its devoted clients.

-Building of regional center for training especially to train local staff.
+Building of local center for training particularly to train local staff.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|